immafirestarter-zz/cv/MakersCV.md

 - AAA* at A-Level (Biology, Chemistry, Maths)
 - 8 A* and 3 A at GCSE

-### Additional Skills
+## Additional Skills

-Curiosity and passion for code
+- Curiosity and passion for code
-Independent learner and problem-solver
+- Independent learner and problem-solver
-OOP, TDD, SOLID, MVC, DDD
+- TDD and pair-programming
-Ruby ,Rspec, Git
+- Ruby ,Rspec, Git

 ## Experience